dagilleland/FP-Basics-TS/ComposePattern.md

   - *Lines 2 & 3* are the parameters for the function signature
   - *Line 4* is the return type of the function signature

+As it stands so far, our `Compose` data type is pretty specific to our ultimate use case with `increment` and `tostring`;
+we have restricted the function signature to only work with `string` and `number` data.
+It would serve us better in the future if we could generalize our Compose type for other scenarios.
+In fact, that's what **patterns** are all about: finding algorithms that can be applicable in different situations.
+**Function Composition** is one such pattern that is powerful and prevalent in the FP world; So much so, that you will find it built into libraries and baked into programming languages themselves.
-We can then further generalize our Compose type by replacing the explicit types used with generics, as follows:
+Let's do this by replacing the explicit types used with generics, as follows:

 ```ts
 type Compose = <A, B, C>(